 Get involved early doors in whatever the sports club has to offer.
-The beginning couple of months may potentially be more social than playing sport which can be frustrating but this is an amazing opportunity to build and grow friendships.
 Stay in the lives of your teammates.
-Be proactive in trying to spend time with them whether that is watching a film, playing football in the park together, going to the gym or perhaps (if permitted) training and playing together.
+Be proactive in trying to spend time with them whether that is watching a film, playing football in the park together, going to the gym and of course training and playing together.

 When, and if, you're able to play sport then appreciate university provides some of the best sporting experiences of your life.
 Every coach wants good commitment and attitude from the start.
 Show how much you love your God-given gift of sport by being committed to training and the club from the off.

 In a normal year these would often take place in the first few weeks of term.
-At the moment it will be very different.
+At the moment it may be different.
 That said, it is worth thinking about how to approach them as and when they happen.

 In 1 Peter chapter 2, Peter calls the recipients of the letter, in light of their identity as God's set apart people (1 Peter 2:9-10), to live distinctively for God among those who don't believe (1 Peter 2:11-12), even when it's tough.
 What does it look like to live distinctively in an initiation, not getting drunk (Ephesians 5:18) but living with self-control?